producercraig/Web-App-DevOps-Project/README.md

         2. If the disk usage is high due to workload needs, defining a persistent volume and configuring the application-manifest.yaml to make a volume claim would be effective.
         3. Continuously monitor disk usage to ensure the problem is resolved.

-    - ***Memory Working Set Percentage Alert***: Triggers an alert when the working set memory usage crosses a certain percentage.
-It indicates that applications or nodes might soon run out of memory, necessitating either scaling up resources or optimising memory usage.
+    - ***Memory Working Set Percentage Alert***: Triggers an alert when the working set memory usage exceeds 80%.
+It indicates that applications or nodes might soon run out of memory, and might require either scaling up resources or optimising memory usage.

         **Response Actions**